 Bike Industry Standards on Trial: Worthy Innovation or Marketing Hype?
-(Part 1 and 2)
+(Parts 1-3)

 In this series, we take a look at bike industry standards that have materialized over the years and ask: are they worthy innovations or marketing hype?
-Find the first two of three videos below, where we cover a dozen topics ranging from Boost hub spacing, wheel sizes, and tire widths to ultra-wide drop-bars, modern geometry, and suspension stems.
+Find all three videos below, where we cover 18 topics ranging from Boost hub spacing, wheel sizes, and tire widths to ultra-wide drop-bars, wireless shifting, flat-mount brakes, and gravel suspension forks.
 Plus, find the corresponding results from our reader survey here…

 Many folks think mountain bikes were absolutely fine the way they were back in the heyday of the 90s.
 Some even think those bikes are essentially the same as modern gravel bikes.
 We get that comment quite often here on the website when we announce a new bike: isn’t this just like a mountain bike from the 90s?
 Those bikes were great, and there are some similarities, but as you know, there’s also a lot of specs and tech under the hood that’s completely different on new bikes.
 Some of these transformations have changed bikes for the better, and others are questionable.